relaycorp/veraid-website/src/pages/spec.md

 1. **OID Structure:**

    - The VeraId root OID is `1.3.6.1.4.1.58708.1`.
-   - Service-specific OIDs SHOULD be allocated under this root.
+   - Official service OIDs MUST be allocated under this root.
    - For example, the test service OID is `1.3.6.1.4.1.58708.1.1`.

 2. **OID Allocation:**

    - Service designers MUST obtain a unique OID for their service.
-   - OIDs MAY be allocated from the VeraId namespace by request.
+   - Third-party services MUST use OIDs from their own namespace.
-   - Alternatively, services MAY use OIDs from their own namespace.
+   - The VeraId OID arc is reserved exclusively for official services under the VeraId project umbrella.

 3. **OID Usage:**